AmberELEC/AmberELEC/README.md

 An open source firmware for the Anbernic RG351P/M/V devices.

-351ELEC was a fork of [EmuELEC](https://github.com/EmuELEC/EmuELEC) which is based on [CoreELEC](https://github.com/CoreELEC/CoreELEC), [Lakka](https://github.com/libretro/Lakka-LibreELEC), and [Batocera](https://github.com/batocera-linux/batocera.linux).
+351ELEC is a fork of [EmuELEC](https://github.com/EmuELEC/EmuELEC) which is based on [CoreELEC](https://github.com/CoreELEC/CoreELEC), [Lakka](https://github.com/libretro/Lakka-LibreELEC), and [Batocera](https://github.com/batocera-linux/batocera.linux).
 It is intended for use only on the RG351P/M/V and is not compatible with other devices.

-> Note: This repository has been archived and the 351ELEC project is no longer active.

 ## Installation